Holsey2/NY-Giants-Win-Probability/README.md

 Recreation of New York Giants win probability for Week 2 of the 2023 season vs Arizona Cardinals using a logistic equation.
 Given necessary factors, this win probability model can be used in any in-game scenario.
 Logit model includes derivation of new factor "Play-Action Impact" which increased the Giants chances of winning.

-Logit model correctly predicted 85% of total game win probability as compared to ESPN's win probability model.
+Logit model with "play-action impact" factor correctly predicted 92% of total game win probability as compared to ESPN's win probability model.
+Without "play-action impact" factor, logit model predicted only 85% of total game win probability as compared to ESPN's model.

 **Background**

 I selected week 2 of the 2023 season because the Giants were down 0-20 at halftime with a miniscule 5% win probability.
-Then the Giants coaches significantly changed their win probability by employing a play-action offensive gameplan.
+Then the Giants coaches significantly changed their win probability by employing a play-action offensive gameplan, eventually winning the game 31-28.

 **Methodology**